 “Judy Garland is an extremely clever little comedian.
 She proves it in a delightful duet with Fanny Brice, and anyone who stands up to Miss Brice at her own comedy game is very good indeed.” – “Film Weekly” review of “Everybody Sing,” 1938

 February 4, 1938: Judy left Miami, Florida, for her very first personal appearance on the New York stage, at Loew’s State, beginning February 10th and then on to several cities in the east and midwest.
 This was Judy’s second trip to NY.
 In late May 1936, MGM sent her to the city on a small persona appearance tour.
-Although she did not perform on stage at the time, she did appear on Rudy Vallee’s popular radio show and had her third recording session for Decca Records in their NY studios.
+Although she did not perform on stage in New York at the time, she did appear on Rudy Vallee’s popular radio show and had her third recording session for Decca Records in their New York studios.

-Also on this day, Edwin Schallert’s column (above) reported that Judy was going to do a “bit of biographing” for MGM, speculating that it might be the story of Sarah Bernhardt or even Fanny Brice (who had just co-starred with Judy in Everybody Sing).
+Also on this day, Edwin Schallert’s column (shown here) reported that Judy was going to do a “bit of biographing” for MGM, speculating that it might be the story of Sarah Bernhardt or even Fanny Brice (who had just co-starred with Judy in Everybody Sing).

-A big thanks to Bobby Waters for providing the first photo shown here.
+A big thanks to Bobby Waters for providing the close-up photo shown here.

 February 4, 1939: In the late 30s and early 40s, MGM marketed Judy as an example of the height of teen fashion, including “Judy Garland Dresses” and “Judy Garland Hats” along with photos of Judy modeling many of the designs.
 The photos above are some examples.
 I think she’s quite pretty in these photos!

 February 4, 1942: These photos were taken of Judy at home in bed with a case of strep throat.
-Judy returned to Los Angeles from her USO tour of Army camps on February 2nd and was immediately taken to the hospital due to strep throat.
+Judy returned to Los Angeles from her USO tour of Army camps on February 2nd and was immediately taken to the hospital to get care for that strep throat.
 Her physician said that she would be on bed rest for two weeks.

-This is one of the times that’s thought to be when Judy had her first abortion.
-She allegedly had more than one abortion during her time at MGM (some claim that she had three) and definitely had one during her marriage to Rose.
-The studio, her mother, and Rose (to a smaller extent) all agreed that a child would halt the Garland career which was currently shooting straight to the top.
+This is one of the times that is thought of as a possible time when Judy had her first abortion.
+She allegedly had more than one abortion during her time at MGM (some claim that she had three) and definitely had one during her marriage to David Rose.
+The studio, her mother, and Rose (to a smaller extent) all agreed that a child would halt Judy’s career which was currently shooting straight to the top, and fast.
 They convinced Judy to go through with the procedure.
-It’s been said that this was one of the main reasons for the breakup of Judy’s marriage to Rose.
+It’s alleged that this abortion was one of the main reasons for the breakup of Judy’s marriage to Rose.